• Home

 People with cancer are often asked many questions by their friends and family members and it can be physically and emotionally draining to repeat the same information multiple times.
 If possible, see if a family member or mutual friend can give you the basics.
 Do a little research online at credible websites to learn more about the specific treatment, side effects, and recovery to have a better idea of what your friend will be going through.

 Every person with cancer has a different experience and they react to a cancer diagnosis in their own way.
-Learning some of the more common emotional effects of cancer can help you better understand what your loved one may be experiencing.
+Learning some of the more common emotional effects of cancer can help you better understand what your loved one is going through.

 Sadness

 Most people with cancer feel sad.
-They feel a sense of loss of their health and disruption of their role in life that gives them meaning and satisfaction.
+They feel a sense of loss of their health, and disruption of their role in life with the purpose and goals that give them meaning and satisfaction.

 Fear